igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ;; Party
 ~~~

-We had to destruct manually, which is boring:
+We have to destruct manually, which is boring:

 ~~~clojure
 (let [{user-name :user/name